What is a Project Management Office (PMO)? And Do You Need One?

 - Provides oversight, coaching, mentorship, and training for project managers and their staff.

-- Facilitates sharing methodologies, tools, and techniques, and resources for project success throughout the organisation.
+- Facilitates sharing methodologies, tools, and techniques, and resources for project success throughout the organization.

 PMO vs. Project Manager

-The PMO defines and maintains project management standards within an organisation by standardising everything and creating scalable, repeatable processes.
-It serves as a source of documentation, guidance, and metrics regarding project management and execution for all project teams within an organisation.
+The PMO defines and maintains project management standards within an organization by standardizing everything and creating scalable, repeatable processes.
+It serves as a source of documentation, guidance, and metrics regarding project management and execution for all project teams within an organization.

 The project manager, on the other hand, is the one responsible for managing the project constraints, such as schedule, scope, cost, and quality.
 The project manager also monitors project progress at the individual project level.